 Activate and Release both work with up to 15 files.
 To perform operations on folders and sub-content, use the Bulk Conversion UI available from the SSProtect notification icon's context menu.
 For more information, refer to the article, Bulk Conversion.

 SSProtect utilizes cryptographic offloading to move sensitive operations into highly secured and managed environments.
-This protects sensitive operations from potential threats that may have access to your resources while also operating from a central point of visibility, providing fine-grained host audit records that are exceedingly difficult for attackers to modify.
+This protects sensitive operations from potential threats that may have access to your resources while executing critical operations from a central point of visibility.
+This provides fine-grained host audit records that are exceedingly difficult for attackers to modify.

 For information on :Assess, the fundamental Reporting component available with all SSProtect installations, see Acquiring Data Access Reports.